theidiotmachine/WA1/README.md

 ### Linker

-If you use full build mode, we generate WASM object files, which can then be linked with a linker.
+If you use full build mode, we generate [WASM object files](https://github.com/WebAssembly/tool-conventions/blob/master/Linking.md), which, because they are a standard, can then be linked with an external linker.
 A very simple example exists in the tests folder.

 #### The linker exe